-Bonfire is a fun time of year for most of us, as it’s the perfect excuse to get the sparklers out, and watch some extravagant firework shows while wrapped up in cosy layers to stay warm.
+Bonfire Night is a popular and long-established tradition in the UK.
+It’s the perfect excuse to get the sparklers out, and watch some extravagant firework shows while wrapped up in cosy layers to stay warm.
 However it isn’t all fun and games for everybody, least of all for anxious pets.

 The loud noises and bright flashes of light can be distressing for your beloved animals, especially as they have no idea what’s going on.
 For those of you who dread this time of year, we’ve compiled a list of helpful tips for you to keep your pets calm and help them to survive bonfire night.